zwazoe/router-post/README.md

 		'label',
 		'types',

-    // add arrays
     		'address-apartment',
 		'address-category',
 		'address-creator',
 		'notes-detail',
 		'notes-creator',
 	];

-  // state what is an array and the level of the array. let myArray = { myArrays: [ 'address', 'notes' ], level: 0 };
-// add the array separator and the array iteself let data = routerPost.objectify(req.body.place, mapPayload, '-', myArray);
+  let data = routerPost.objectify(req.body.place, mapPayload, '-');

 	routerPost.findPostOne(Place, [ data, req, res ], { id: data.id }, []);
 })

   ````

-  In the above code, I first added the arrays. address-apartment state the address is the key that contained the array. and apartment is the another object that have a key that contains apartment.
-This part of the model may look like this:
+  In the above code, I first added the arrays. address-apartment state the address is the key that contained the array. and apartment is a key inside of the object inside the address array.
+Here's the model snippet.
   ````
   address: [{
     apartment: String,